Getting started with streaming ingestion from Amazon Managed Streaming for Apache Kafka (Amazon MSK) - Amazon Redshift

 3. Enable enhanced VPC routing on your Amazon Redshift cluster or Amazon Redshift Serverless workgroup.
 For more information, see Enabling enhanced VPC routing.

-In the FROM clause, Amazon MSK denotes that the schema maps data from Managed Kafka Services.
+In the FROM clause, MSK denotes that the schema maps data from Managed Kafka Services.

-• none – Specifies that there is no authentication step.
+• none – Specifies that there is no authentication required.
+This corresponds to Unauthenticated access on MSK.

-Additional Amazon MSK authentication methods, such as TLS authentication or a username and password, aren't supported for streaming ingestion.
+Note that Amazon MSK authentication with a username and password isn't supported for streaming ingestion.

 To turn on auto refresh, use AUTO REFRESH YES.
 The default behavior is manual refresh.